- Teachers: Mrs Gateshill, Mrs Prutton, Mrs Bradburn and Mrs Bidle

-Through a variety of creative and practical activities, pupils will be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
-Our Design and Technology projects will be based on a variety of areas such as Mayan Jewellery, stage props for their performance of A Midsummer Night’s Dream, Christmas decorations and creating healthy dishes.
+Through a variety of creative and practical activities, pupils will be taught the knowledge, understanding and skills needed to engage in the process of designing and making.
+Our Design and Technology projects will be based on a variety of areas such as Mayan Jewellery, stage props for their performance of A Midsummer Night’s Dream, Christmas decorations, the mighty egg drop and marble run.

-The children will be continuing with French into Year 6, developing the skills they have already learned and experimenting with writing in the language.
+The children will be continuing with French into Year 6, developing the skills they have already learned and experimenting with the language.
 They will learn vocabulary which will help them do things such as instruct people using directions and how to ask for things in shops.
-They will understand and respond to spoken and written language from a variety of authentic sources.
-They will speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.
-They will be able to write at varying lengths, for different purposes and audiences, using the variety of grammatical structures that they have learnt.
+They will speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say.

 PE – Swimming/Games